 Corrective measures for a student who commits an act of harassment, intimidation, or bullying will be varied and graded according to the nature of the behavior, the developmental age of the student, or the student’s history of problem behaviors and performance.
 Corrective measures that involve student discipline will be implemented according to district policy JG—Student Discipline.

-If the conduct was of a public nature or involved groups of students or bystanders, the district should strongly consider school wide training or other activities to address the incident.
+If the conduct was of a public nature or involved groups of students or bystanders, the district will strongly consider school wide training or other activities to address the incident.

 If staff have been found to be in violation of this policy and procedure, the district may impose employment disciplinary action, up to and including termination.
 If a certificated educator is found to have committed a violation of WAC 181-87, commonly called the Code of Conduct for Professional Educators, OSPI’s Office of Professional Practices may propose disciplinary action on a certificate, up to and including revocation.
 Contractor violations of this policy may include the loss of contracts.